senaranya/HL7/README.md

 // Create any custom segment
 $abc = new Segment('ABC');
 $abc->setField(1, 'xyz');
+$abc->setField(4, ['']); // Set an empty field at 4th position.
+2nd and 3rd positions will be automatically set to empty
 $msg->setSegment($abc, 1); // Message is now: "MSH|^~\&|||||20171116140058|||2017111614005840157||2.3|\nABC|xyz|\n"

 // Create a defined segment (To know which segments are defined in this package, look into Segments/ directory)